Artixio

 Generally, FDI products are products with combination of active ingredients and food ingredients which are consumed orally.
 Examples of food ingredients are vegetables, fruit, poultry, meat, milk, cereal and cocoa.
 Examples of active ingredients are minerals, vitamins, enzymes, herbs, peptides, probiotics, prebiotics, collagen, amino acids, fatty acids, astaxanthin, chia seed, and other ingredients that are not traditionally consumed as food.
 FDI products may be presented in the form of liquid, powder, semisolid forms such as jelly/gel, drops, granule, chewable tablet, etc.

-Food Product Registration in Malaysia
+Food Product Registration Process in Malaysia

 Before the manufacturer may submit an application for food product registration in Malaysia, they might need to apply for product classification.
 Artixio, with its expertise, can help them with food product registration and classification if they are unsure of which product category to use.